Man sentenced to 30 years in prison for sexually assaulting child in Cherokee Co.

 CHEROKEE COUNTY, S.C.
-(WSPA) A Clover man received a 30-year prison sentence on Thursday for sexually assaulting a child at a Cherokee County home.
+(WSPA) – The Spartanburg Solicitor said a man received a 30-year prison sentence on Thursday for sexually assaulting a child at a Cherokee County home.

-Christopher Blake Hallbrook, 28, was found guilty of first-degree criminal sexual conduct with a minor at the conclusion of a three-day jury trial.
+Christopher Blake Hallbrook, 28, of Clover was found guilty of first-degree criminal sexual conduct with a minor at the conclusion of a three-day jury trial.

 According to investigators, Hallbrook sexually assaulted a 10-year-old girl on multiple occasions between Jan.
 1, 2016 and Aug.
 20, 2018.
 Deputies said a family member of the victim reported the crime to the Cherokee County Sheriff’s Office on Feb.
 15, 2019.